Peak Hill, New South Wales: Climate

+Peak Hill has a rather dry humid subtropical climate (Cfa), with characteristics of a hot semi-arid climate (BSh).
+Summers are very hot and winters fairly cool, with significant variation between the seasons.
+Severe thunderstorms are common in the spring and summer months.
+Peak Hill is very sunny with 153.8 clear days annually.

 Silos

 Peak Hill's central position in the New South Wales wheat belt may have been the reason why Peak Hill became the site for Australia's first upright bulk wheat silo in 1918.
 It was not until 1927 that the next stage, the six-bin silos and weighbridge complex, was completed at Peak Hill.
 In 1950 the construction of three additional 50,000-bushel bins was carried out and the bulkhead was completed in 1959.

 After viewing the current silo, it will become apparent that they have grown substantially over the years to cope with the local grain production.
 A lot of locally grown grain is also taken over to the Parkes silo.

 The Peak Hill silo can be viewed from Lindner Avenue, which runs parallel with the railway line.

-War Memorials
+War memorials

 Peak Hill has a war memorial at the Peak Hill Cemetery located north of the town on the Newell Highway.

 There is also the AIF War Memorial School of Arts, the War Memorial park, and the War Memorial Pool.